iCaspar/arras/README.md

 * Two menu locations
 * Custom post type and custom taxonomy support
 * Child theme ready with numerous action and filter hooks available for use

-## Language Support

-In the past, Arras has been translated for many languages.
-Recent and current changes will require translations to be updated in the near future.

-## Support

-Support is currently limited.
-If you have a question or issue, please consult the [project website](https://arrastheme.net/), and the [project wiki](https://github.com/iCaspar/arras/wiki).
-If you can't find what you're looking for, you can [open an issue](https://github.com/iCaspar/arras/issues).